-If the recent global economic decline persists for a prolonged period of time, we may not be able to generate sufficient future U.S. taxable income to utilize our U.S. net operating loss carryforwards (NOLs) and/or other net U.S. deferred tax assets.
-Our net U.S. deferred tax assets, including U.S. NOLs and net of valuation allowances, are \$54.4 million as of December 31, 2009.
+We may not be able to generate sufficient future U.S. taxable income to utilize our U.S. net operating loss carryforwards (NOLs) and/or other net U.S. deferred tax assets.
+Our net U.S. deferred tax assets, including U.S. NOLs and net of valuation allowances, are \$54.8 million as of December 31, 2010.
 If sufficient future taxable income and/or available tax planning strategies are not available to utilize some or all of these deferred tax assets, additional valuation allowances may be recorded which would negatively affect our results of operations.